Keeping your customers happy

 According to a recent KPMG Customer Experience Excellence report, personalisation is what customers really appreciate.
 Understanding what they value and adding personal touches to your service delivery could help your business recognised for its great customer service.
 Part of this is tailoring your offering to suit your customers’ needs and circumstances, and treating them as an individual (not just another order).
 By acting with integrity and personalising your offering, you can build rapport and trust with your customers, which may lead to repeat custom and referrals.

 At face value, the power of one customer seems rather insignificant, however a happy customer is often a repeat customer.
 There could also be word-of-mouth or direct referrals to friends and family, and even online testimonials and reviews.

 The power of word-of-mouth marketing has grown exponentially with the rise of social media and review websites.
 Customers can now share their opinion, which could negatively or positively affect your business.
 It can take up to 12 positive customer experiences to make up for one negative experience, which is why providing a good experience for your customers is vital.

 Know your customers

 Determining your target market will help you assess how your business can meet their needs.
-It’s essential to understand who your customers are and how you can tap into that market for future sales.
+It’s essential to understand who your customers are, what they expect and how you can tap into that market for future sales.

 Doing market research and taking the time to study industry trends is important and a key part of developing your marketing strategy.
 It will also help you in collect information that provides you with insights into: